Jason Isaacs

 Jason Isaacs as a kid

 When Jason turned eleven, his family moved to London where he attended the Haberdashers' Aske's Boys' School.
-It was during his studies there that he developed an interest in theater and joined the school's drama club.
-However, Jason's father did not take his passion for acting seriously and hoped his son would pursue a legal education instead.
+During his time there, he discovered his passion for theater and joined the school's drama club.
+However, his father didn't take his acting passion seriously and hoped Jason would pursue law instead.

-Jason didn't want to defy his father's wishes, so after finishing school, he enrolled in the law faculty at the University of Bristol.
-Nevertheless, he did not give up his hobby and continued to act in amateur productions.
+Not wanting to defy his father's wishes, Jason enrolled in law at the University of Bristol after finishing school.
+Nevertheless, he didn't abandon his passion and continued acting in amateur productions.
 Each summer, he participated in the Edinburgh Festival of Youth Theatres as part of the National Student Theatre Company and even directed several performances.

 Acting Career